roychian/FP/README.md

 (WARING!
 You can only input the data in order of time(namely,next input will be at least one day after the last input).)

 ## 4)bucket list
-you can add bucketlist,delete bucketlist,search a class of movement of bucketlist,output all bucketlist here.
+you can add bucketlist,delete bucketlist,search a class of movement in bucketlist,output all bucketlist here.

 //end